JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 > “_It would seem that the Father, back in eternity, inaugurated a policy of profound self-distribution.
 There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow._”
 >
 > _It would seem that the Father, back in eternity, inaugurated a policy of profound self-distribution.
-There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow._ ([UB 10:1.1](/en/The_Urantia_Book/10#p1_1))
+There is inherent in the selfless, loving, and lovable nature of the Universal Father something which causes him to reserve to himself the exercise of only those powers and that authority which he apparently finds it impossible to delegate or to bestow._ (<a id="a113_360"></a>[UB 10:1.1](/en/The_Urantia_Book/10#p1_1))

 Let us also note that the solitary and static **I AM** possesses a volition and therefore must be _absolute love_, a love that it cannot share unless it diversifies itself to bestow it on its future creation.
 This is undoubtedly another reason that we can put forward without fear of being mistaken.